dbrowne/leetcode_1/README.md

   </a>
 </div>

-This is my personal repo of Rust Github solutions.
+This is my personal repo of Rust Leetcode solutions.
 Use at your own risk.
 Most of the solutions are mine some have been copied.

 This is a work in progress:
 * Things will change drastically